Chapter 01

 Middle lands

 Just then, a small blue dragon landed gracefully behind her on the rooftop of her tower.
 The creature's scales shimmered in the fading light, and its presence brought a flicker of hope to her heart.
-"Why not get two rulers?
+"Why not consider using two rulers?
 Or perhaps just one ruler could work?" the dragon suggested, its voice carrying a hint of youthful optimism.
 The mage turned around, intrigued by the dragon's unexpected arrival.
 She recognized him immediately; it was Max, a young blue dragon who had become a familiar presence in her life.

 "Max, why would you think two rulers would work?" she asked, her curiosity piqued.
 She studied the dragon closely, noting the determination in his eyes.